 Assessors are chosen after considerable thought and research by program officers.
 The program officers gather information about potential assessors through ongoing, regular contact with their fields.
 Arts professionals from all cultural communities and regions of the province are encouraged to submit their names as potential assessors.
 Recommendations from applicants, assessors and other professionals in the field are added to this list on an ongoing basis.
 Recommended assessors need not be former grant applicants or recipients.

 The program officers compose assessment panels that reflect the range of applications, including professional artists and arts professionals representing a diversity of perspectives and expertise.
-Proposed assessors are approved by the Director of Granting, and the Director & CEO.
+Proposed assessors are approved by the Director of Granting or an Associate Director of Granting, and by the CEO.

 Prior to the assessment meeting, the program officer: